 - Poor Decision Making Skills

 ACCA’s prevention programs use all aspects of literacy–reading, writing, listening and speaking–coupled with prevention information and interactive activities to increase protective factors and decrease risk factors.
-The curriculums are tailored to teach to all learning styles; audio, visual and kinesthetic, by incorporating journals, music, videos, hand on activities, guest speakers and experiential activities.
+The curricular are tailored to teach to all learning styles; audio, visual and kinesthetic, by incorporating journals, music, videos, hand on activities, guest speakers and experiential activities.
 All aspects of literacy are reinforced through the use of relevant books and literature, role-plays and worksheets.
 Literacy is an important component as it is also a protective factor and has been shown to reduce risky behaviors.
 In addition, all children also receive relevant incentives (i.e. stickers, lanyards, pencils, water bottles), which serve as reminders of the information, and concepts that they learned.
 Each student who participates receives free books at the culmination of the program.

-These curriculums continue to receive positive outcomes and reviews from children, parents, and educators.
+These curricular continue to receive positive outcomes and reviews from children, parents, and educators.
 Part of their unique design is that they are delivered by professionally educated and trained prevention educators who serve as role models for the children.
 ACCA’s prevention programs are provided to elementary through middle school students in classroom and after school program settings during the school year, and in parks and playgrounds during the summer months.
-The curriculums are delivered once a week, during a 45-minute session, for eight weeks, because research shows that prevention programming is most effective at impacting attitudes, values and beliefs when it is delivered at a duration of at least seven sessions and is based on a proven research framework such as the Risk and Protective Framework, which our programs utilize.
+The curricular are delivered once a week, during a 45-minute session, for eight weeks, because research shows that prevention programming is most effective at impacting attitudes, values and beliefs when it is delivered at a duration of at least seven sessions and is based on a proven research framework such as the Risk and Protective Framework, which our programs utilize.

 ACCA’s Community Education program also delivers the following interactive workshops and presentations to schools, community organizations and corporations upon request.